-I am a small hobby breeder located in mid Michigan and have shared my life with Chessie's for the past twenty three years.
-I met my first Chesapeake 25 years ago at a group home I worked in for severely developmentally disabled adults, her name was Jessa and she owned my soon to be dear friend Robin of Ro-Lyn's Chessies.
+I am a small hobby breeder located in mid Michigan and have shared my life with Chesapeakes for almost three decades.
+I met my first Chesapeake more than 30 years ago at a group home I worked in for severely developmentally disabled adults.
+Her name was Jessa and she owned my soon to be dear friend Robin of Ro-Lyn's Chessies.
 I fell in love with the breed immediately!

 Jessa was a very special girl, always gentle but pushy in that Chessie way with the residents for attention and petting.
 It was from her I received my first Chesapeake for my birthday in 1993.
 My beautiful deadgrass girl Shadowdancer; my "heart dog"!
 She taught me well on how to raise a Chesapeake; always forgiving me for my mistakes and loving me unconditionally.
 We had a very special bond and she was the best companion I could have ever asked for and I will forever miss her.

-Now I share my life with three beautiful Chessies; Riva age 11 and two of Riva's children; Maia and Titan age 5.
-Sadly I lost Riva's sister Cheyenne May 2016, she was almost 13.
+Now I share my life with four beautiful Chessies; Maia and Titan age 9.
+I recently lost Riva, January 2020.
+She was 14 1/2.
+I will miss all her antics, counter surfing, but most of all her love for me.
+I lost Cheyenne May 2016, she was almost 13.
 She was a wonderful girl and she was my first to do retriever training with.
 We began in 2009; once she turned onto the birds I don't know who was more excited, me or her!
 She received her ACC Working Dog (WD) certification in August of 2012.
+In 2017 we added Thalia and Zelena, Maia's children, to our pack.
 Riva and I have done conformation and in 2009 I tried conformation brace with her and Cheyenne; we had a great time.
 In 2010 at the ACC Supported Entry they received Best Breed in Brace under Judge Mrs. Virginia Murray at the Detroit Kennel Club Show.
-Titan is doing field training, he has his Junior Hunter title and we may try to for his Senior Hunter title.
+Titan is doing field training, he has his Junior Hunter title.
 On October 11, 2015 at the ACC National Specialty I handled Titan to his ACC Working Dog (WD) Certification.
 I am working on conformation with Maia, she received her first Reserve Winners ribbon on May 19, 2013 at the Genesee KC show from Mr. Howard M. Yost.
 In 2014 Maia and Titan both passed their Canine Good Citizen (CGC) test.

 But first and foremost they are my daily companions!!

-I am a member of the American Chesapeake Club (ACC), newly elected Secretary and a ACC Regional Director for Michigan.
+I am a member of the American Chesapeake Club (ACC), I serve on the ACC Board and as a ACC Regional Director for Michigan.

 I love everything about Chesapeake's but If I had to pick one favorite thing it would be their loyalty to their owner.
 There is nothing better than coming home to the warm welcome I get from my dogs!